StackStorm-Exchange/stackstorm-activedirectory/README.md

 sets of credentials using nested values.

 **Note** : `st2 pack config` doesn't handle nested schemas very well (known bug)
-    so it's best to create the configuraiton file yourself and copy it into `/opt/stackstorm/configs/activedirectory.yaml` then run `st2ctl reload --register-configs`
+    so it's best to create the configuration file yourself and copy it into `/opt/stackstorm/configs/activedirectory.yaml` then run `st2ctl reload --register-configs`